 Many of us find ourselves planning, planning, planning with no actual results or progress to show for it.
 It feels like we spin in circles all day while being pulled in every possible direction.
 I struggle with this constantly.
 The Productivity Planner was created to cure us of this.
 Inside, it provides a roadmap to time efficiency, task focus, and prioritized clarity.
 Big statement, I know.

 Essentially, The Productivity Planner operates on a weekly rotation and each day gets its own page.
-At the start of every week (this can be Sunday or Monday) you prepare for the week ahead by writing down the most important tasks for the week.
+At the start of every week (Sunday or Monday), you prepare for the week ahead by writing down the most important tasks for the week.
 These are broken down into the five most important, tasks of secondary importance, and additional tasks.
 You also set the target time you want to spend on each task.

 After you’ve written these things down, you write down your commitment for the week.
 This is an action you will do to make the week more productive, and is something like setting out your clothes and packing your briefcase the night before every night of the week.

-After you’ve finished your weekly planning, you move on to the daily pages.
+After you’ve finished your weekly planning, move on to the daily pages.
 Again, these are not pages for your schedule and big events of the day.
 The sole purpose of these pages is to help you stick to your priorities and be productive.
-They’re undated, so you fill in the dates as you go, and there’s an inspirational quote at the top of every day.
+They’re undated, and there’s an inspirational quote at the top of every day.
 Many planners include quotes, but to me, these are the most inspirational.
 (I’m undecided if this is because they’re truly the crème de la crème of inspirational quotes or if it’s simply the vibe I get from The Productivity Planner… I digress.)

 Will it Work for You?

-Due to the omission of traditional planner features, The Productivity Planner needs to be used in conjunction with some other calendar or planner.
-I think it’s best to use a digital calendar for all of your events and meetings so that you only have to carry around one paper planner, but of course you should always do what works best for you.
+Due to the omission of traditional planner features, The Productivity Planner must be used with some other calendar or planner.
+I think it’s best to use a digital calendar for all of your events and meetings so that you only have to carry around one paper planner, but of course, you should always do what works best for you.

 The Productivity Planner is a fantastic tool.
-If you find yourself struggling to focus on your work and get enough tasks done every day, then this is the planner you should using.
+If you struggle to focus on your work and get enough tasks done every day, this is the planner you should use.
 By employing the simple, effective method inside its pages, you will transform your days from hectic and frustrating to laser-focused hours of output.

 Follow Terra on Instagram: @terrabrown3